 The Federal Aviation Administration (FAA) approved the release of 17.94 acres of land at the airport last month that the county has slated for government expansion.
 The county sent the request for land release in Dec.
 2019 so the county could construct a 104,000 square foot government center.
 The plan for development of the property is still under consideration.

 Airport Operations Manager Kevin Daugherty presented the resolution at the March 23, 2021 Board of County Commissioners (BOCC) meeting which will release a portion of airport property from the FAA ownership to Hernando County.
 According to County Administrator Jeff Rogers, the land is being considered for construction of new administration buildings for county offices.
 The board approved unanimously.
-Plans for the site have not been finalized.
-An illegible copy of a site plan was included in the agenda documents which depicting several smaller buildings, parking areas and warehouses but text is not legible.
-The county was not able to send us a higher quality site plan by press time.
+Plans for the site have not been finalized, but a conceptual site plan was included with the agenda documentation.

 The county is temporarily leasing an 18,000 square foot building from Dennis and Pamela Wilfong also located at the Airport Industrial Park (15470 Flight Path Dr.) for several government offices displaced by the courthouse expansion project.
 The leased building houses County Administration, Human Resources, Public Information, Purchasing and Contracts, Office of Management and Budget, and Fire & Emergency Services Administration.